csirmaz/nekojs/README.md

 ### Manual Improvements

+The plan was to try to let the AI fully implement the project, but it was not able to do so.

 After the initial AI generation, significant work with a human in the loop was done to fix bugs and add features:

 - **Rewrote movement system** - Complete rewrite for more realistic movement matching the original C++ implementation for state changes and animation timing while allowing for smooth movement at **higher** FPS.